jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_10_stream_analytics.md

 ## Lab setup and pre-requisites

-- Azure subscription
-- You have successfully completed [Module 0](../00/README.md) to create your lab environment.
+- You have successfully completed the setup steps to create your lab environment.

 ## Exercise 0: Start the dedicated SQL pool